ummadiviany/NeuralNetwork/README.md

 small images).
 - The screenshots of loss value after first epoch for both the trainings and after 5th epoch for former training.

+## Assignment5
+1. Train the same Autoencoder network which is been described in the tutorial video till 20th epoch and run inference on at least 5 test images.
+Visualize features at bottleneck and submit the screenshots of test images and visualization of features at bottleneck as images.

+2. Modify the Autoencoder network by including convolution layer (1 or 2) in encoder part.
+For the decoder part you are free to include only linear layer or deconvolution layer or combination of both.
+Train the modified network till 20th epoch and submit screenshots of inferences (on 2 images).

+**Deliverables:**
+- Submit the code as ipynb file.